-Over the past half-century, modern farming has failed to safeguard soil structure and organisms, reducing it to little more than 'dirt' - a sterile medium in which nothing can grow without artificial fertilisers.
+Over the past half-century, the intensification of agriculture has led to failure of soil structure and organisms, reducing it to little more than ‘dirt’ – a sterile medium in which little can grow without artificial fertilisers.
 It is a self-perpetuating cycle of destruction and chemical dependence.
 Without soil organisms and soil structure to retain them, water and nutrients leach away, and the soil compacts and becomes prone to erosion.

 Land degradation costs up to $10.6 trillion a year.
 In the UK, that cost is between £900 million and £1.4 billion a year – half of which is caused by loss of organic matter, over a third by compaction, and about 13% through erosion.
 The depletion of topsoil is so severe in the UK that in 2014 Farmer’s Weekly magazine announced we have only a hundred harvests left.

 However, a ‘regenerative farming’ movement is gathering pace, from naturalistic grazing systems to agro-forestry and ‘no-till’ (zero ploughing) agricultural systems, all of which focus on restoring soil structure and soil biology.

 Rewilding is part of this soil restoration movement – an approach particularly applicable to marginal land, like Knepp, where intensive farming is inappropriate and/or unprofitable.